olcf/hip-training-series/Lecture1/01 Exercises for HIP Introduction.md

 `git clone https://github.com/olcf/hip-training-series`

-This markdown document contains the instructions to run the examples.
+This markdown document is located at `'Lecture1/01 Exercises for HIP Introduction.md'` contains the instructions to run the examples.
+You can view it in github for better readability or download the pdf file `'Lecture1/01 Exercises for HIP Introduction.pdf'` which has been generated from the markdown document.

 For the first interactive example, get an slurm interactive session

 `salloc -N 1 -p batch --gpus=1 -t 10:00 -A <project>`

+Use your project id in the project field.
+If you do not remember it, run the command without the -A option and it should report your valid projects.

 ```
 module load PrgEnv-amd